 Things to Do in Dunbar Spring

 Stay in shape and find community at Milo Fitness Factory.
 Participate in group fitness Blast, Zumba, and Flamenco classes at Floor Polish.
 Fill your plant-parent soul by picking up greenery at Drutopia.
 Have a picnic with friends at Estevan Park.
 Sing karaoke and order a Mic Drop Omelette or Dancing Queen French Toast at Bumsted’s at Wonderwall.
 Eat clean, healthy, and fresh at Warfuel Kitchen with Clean Chipotle Cheddar Meatloaf, Coconut Curry, or Asada Burrito Bowl.
-Get the Frida Salad, Tortas, or a Sonoran Hotdog at Buenaida, where food and culture share the same space.
 Or indulge in Macho Tacos, Veggie Tacos, or “Bahn Mi” Quesadillas at Boca Tacos.
+Head for after-work drinks to try brews like the Prickly Pear Wheat Ale or Noche Dulce Vanilla Porter at Borderlands Brewing.

 Old Fort Lowell